-An area that is commonly measured at international peers is in-bound and out-bound commuter traffic carbon generation due to UJ stakeholders commuting to and from campuses on a daily basis.
+An area that is commonly measured at international peers is in-bound and out-bound commuter traffic carbon generation at UJ we are not yet at the point where we measure or report on this due to UJ stakeholders commuting to and from campuses on a daily basis in personal vehicles because of a lack of a secure public transport system and the long distance that some staff commute.
 This is estimated so that the impact of off-setting activities such as park and ride or ride-sharing by UJ stakeholders can be encouraged and measured.
 While UJ's campuses do not make cycling and walking to work very easy the reduction in per stakeholder fuel usage should be an important goal.